Red Quills

 invaria and

 rotunda are a single species with an incredible range of individual variation.
-This variation and the similarity to
+This variation and the similarity to the also variable

-dorothea make matching this hatch exceptionally tricky.
+dorothea make telling them apart exceptionally tricky.

 As the combination of two already prolific species, this has become the most abundant of all mayfly species in Eastern and Midwestern trout streams.